sirio81/vmcli/README.md

 Cluster Setup
 ==============

-ssh is at the base of the project.
+ssh is at the base of this project.
 To simplify code and configuration we assume it's possible to connect to a cluster host by 'ssh hostname'.

 Create a pair of ssh keys: